svengreb/nib/CONTRIBUTING.md

 ### Bug Reports

 A bug is a _demonstrable problem_ that is caused by the code in the repository.
-This section guides you through submitting a bug report for tmpl-go.
+This section guides you through submitting a bug report for nib.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior and find related reports.

 **Do NOT report security vulnerabilities in public issues!** Please only contact one of the core team members or project owner in a responsible manner by [email][gh-mailmap] or via support@svengreb.de.
 We will assess the issue as soon as possible on a best-effort basis and will give you an estimate for when we have a fix and release available for an eventual public disclosure.